- » Focus and Scope

 Understanding the development of the food system requires a system view that captures the complexity of the system and its many interrelationships with its economic, social and natural environments.
 The Journal accepts and offers papers within this broad range of issues focussing on the management, policy, marketing, consumer aspects, transparency, e-commerce, institutional or regional development, information and communication systems, ressource economics, production economics, chain management, network economics, and similar aspects.
 Papers may focus on modeling, empirical research or theoretical analyis.
 This broad range of publication opportunities asks authors to follow clear lines of arguments and to present arguments in a convincing way that avoids unnecessary complexities of model formulations if not relevant for the support of arguments.

-The journal includes a section 'Research Forum' which allows to discuss newly emerging research challenges or to contribute to ongoing scientific discussions on research problems.
+'Research Forum': It allows to discuss newly emerging research challenges or to contribute to ongoing scientific discussions on research problems.
+In addition, authors might initiate a discussion on issues brought up by articles published in the journal.

 Section Policies